bahrus/re-src/README.md

 <details>
     <summary>Technical Notes</summary>

-**NB:**  The syntax above for the url, in particular the :-: delimiter, is a temporary(?) fallback, inspired by the  [fragments standards proposals](https://github.com/slightlyoff/history_api#ui-state-fragments).
+**NB:**  For the markup above, if you look at the way the address bar tracks the user interaction, it is clearly inspired by the  [fragments standards proposals](https://github.com/slightlyoff/history_api#ui-state-fragments).
 However, because the implementation of the fragment proposal is in the early stages, it appears that there's no way to read the hash value programmatically when the specified delimiter is used ( :~: ).
-So for now we use :-: instead:
+For that reason, the :-: delimiter is used as a temporary(?) fallback, until the api is more usable with the :~: delimiter.
+So you will url's like:

 https://mydomain.com/contextPath/myResource#:-:re-src=myIFrame:a.html